KRFOSS/kali-docs/policy/kali-linux-network-service-policy/index.md

 #### Service allowlists and blocklists

 Service allowlists and blocklists can be found in the **/usr/sbin/update-rc.d** file.
-You can edit this file to explicitly allow or deny services the ability to automatically start up at boot time.
+You can edit this file to explicitly allow or deny services the ability to automatically start up at boot time:

 ```console
 kali@kali:~$ tail -95 /usr/sbin/update-rc.d | more